 Q: How can I ensure my mailing addresses are accurate with correct county abbreviations?

-A: Use the USPS address validation tool or an address verification API.
+A: Use the USPS address validation tool or an address verification API That alone is useful..

 Q: Where can I find the official USPS guidelines on county abbreviations?